weihsuankang/os/README.md

-# os
+# Linux-Kernel-Module-for-Listing-Tasks
-linux kernel module for listing tasks
+2 Linux Kernel Modules for Listing Tasks.
+The first iterates over the tasks linearly and the second iterates over the tasks with a depth-first search tree.
+"# os"